TMerlini/OrdinalInscriber/FAQ.md

 3. Store the backup in a safe location
 4. Restart the application: `docker-compose up -d`

+## Text and Markdown Inscriptions

+### How do I create text inscriptions?
+Ordinarinos provides a specialized text editor that allows you to create and inscribe plain text:
+1. Navigate to the Text section of Ordinarinos
+2. Enter your text content in the editor
+3. Configure file name and encoding options
+4. Save your text to the cache
+5. Configure inscription settings and submit

+### What encoding options are available for text inscriptions?
+Ordinarinos supports multiple text encoding options:
+- Standard Encodings: UTF-8, ASCII, UTF-16
+- Substitution Ciphers: Caesar Cipher, Atbash, ROT13, Morse Code, Binary, Hexadecimal, Base64
+- Ancient Scripts: Egyptian Hieroglyphics, Sumerian Cuneiform

+### How do the text encoding options work?
+- **UTF-8**: Standard Unicode encoding suitable for most languages
+- **ASCII**: Basic English alphabet and symbols (7-bit)
+- **UTF-16**: Extended Unicode encoding supporting a wider range of characters
+- **Caesar Cipher**: Classic substitution cipher that shifts letters by 3 positions
+- **Atbash**: Reverses the alphabet (A becomes Z, B becomes Y, etc.)
+- **ROT13**: Rotates letters by 13 positions in the alphabet
+- **Morse Code**: Converts text to dots and dashes
+- **Binary**: Converts each character to its binary representation
+- **Hexadecimal**: Converts each character to hexadecimal values
+- **Base64**: Encodes text in Base64 format
+- **Egyptian Hieroglyphics**: Converts text to hieroglyphic symbols
+- **Sumerian Cuneiform**: Converts text to cuneiform symbols

+### How does the markdown editor work?
+The markdown editor provides a rich editing environment for creating formatted content:
+1. Use the toolbar to apply formatting (headings, bold, lists, etc.)
+2. Preview your markdown in real-time
+3. Save your markdown to the cache
+4. Configure inscription settings and submit

+### How can I optimize my text or markdown inscriptions?
+Both text and markdown editors include an "Optimize" button that:
+- Removes excess whitespace
+- Standardizes line breaks
+- Reduces file size
+- In markdown, ensures proper formatting of headings

+### Can I batch process text and markdown files?
+Yes, the batch text manager allows you to:
+- Create multiple text or markdown files
+- Toggle selection of specific files
+- Process them together with the same inscription settings
+- Track their status in the batch processing queue

+### Are saved text and markdown files included in the cache management?
+Yes, all text and markdown files that you save are:
+- Stored in the application's file cache
+- Subject to the same 5GB cache limit as images
+- Automatically cleaned up when the cache limit is reached
+- Available for viewing and management in the Cache Manager

 ## Advanced Usage

 ### Can I customize the metadata for my inscriptions?